initiateit/certbot_cf_helper/Readme.md

 # cf_cert_helper

-A simple helper for the Certbot Certificate Generator using the Cloudflare DNS plugin.
+A simple helper script for the Certbot Certificate Generator in combination with the Cloudflare DNS plugin.
+The script will take care of installing the needed programs and dependencies within a docker container to generate a certificate.

+The certbot flags "certonly --agree-tos --non-interactive --dns-cloudflare" will be added by default.

+### Requirements

+Docker and docker compose.

-You must have a valid cloudflare api token and for security we will not hardcode anything.
+You must have a valid cloudflare api token stored in a file.
+If you do not specify a credentials file we will default to using the path: $HOME/.secrets/cloudflare.ini for the process.

-Flags "certonly --agree-tos --non-interactive --dns-cloudflare" will be added by default.
+### How to use

 ```
 Usage: ./cf_cert_helper.sh [options]